-Joy and I were at one of my conferences, (as I mentioned much earlier in a blog), and we were lying under the stars on some lounge chairs.
+Joy and I were at one of my conferences, years ago, lying under the stars on some lounge chairs.

-I had a lovely conversation with her about cultivating her soul and me wanting always to be cultivating the garden of my own soul--what I would plant there, and what I needed to pluck out, (sin, bad attitudes) in order to be sure that my heart was always growing more into the person I wanted to be--when I grow up into His likeness.
+I had a lovely conversation with her about cultivating her soul, and me wanting always to be cultivating the garden of my own soul--what I would plant there, and what I needed to pluck out (sin, bad attitudes, etc.) in order to be sure my heart was always growing more into the person I wanted to be--when I grow up into His likeness.

 So each of us came up with 5 attributes that we both wanted to be and grow into.
 The list was different for each of us.
-So I will pose this question to you.
+So I will pose this question to you, too.
 What five attributes do you want to characterize your life?
-In the days ahead, I will share with you more about mine and how the study of each of these areas and writing them down and looking up verses and stating my commitment to them has been changing my life.

 1. I want to be a person who is characterized by Biblical, generous love--to all people in all situations as much as possible.